Pessaries are a great alternative to prolapse surgery for many women.

 Vaginal oestrogen is commonly prescribed before or at the time of pessary fitting.
 Vaginal oestrogen is often prescribed for pessary use to improve the thickness and condition of vaginal tissues for prevention of infection or tissue erosion.
 This is a consideration for women with previous breast cancer, where consultation with their treating breast specialist is warranted for assessment regarding their individual suitability for vaginal oestrogen.

-When is a Pessary Not Suitable?
+When to Avoid Using a Pessary

 A pessary is not appropriate for women with: